CorWatts/fasterscale/README.md

 This application is deployed live on https://fasterscaleapp.com using Capistrano.
 A recipe for that can be found in ```config/deploy.rb```.
 Additional instructions will be added in the near future.

 ## License
-This application is under the MIT license.
+This application is under the BSD-3 license.
 See [LICENSE.md](https://github.com/CorWatts/fasterscale/blob/master/LICENSE.md) for details.

+The _FASTER Relapse Awareness Scale_ is copyrighted by Michael Dye and Patricia Fancher.
+We have been granted permission to use it.

 ## Roadmap
 #### Pressing needs